 What To Expect At Every Stage

 We will ask you to briefly say why you are seeking support from our service.
-We do understand how distressing it can be to provide this information, for that reason, a few sentences about what has happened will provide us with enough information at this point.
+We do understand how distressing it can be to provide this information, so just a sentence or two about what happened will give us enough information at this point.
 All information you share with us is treated with sensitivity and respect.

-An Initial Assessment is a face-to-face meeting which provides you with the opportunity to find out more about our services and the sort of support we can offer, and for us to ensure we are the most appropriate service to be working with you.
-The assessment lasts for up to an hour.
+An Initial Assessment is a meeting that gives you the opportunity to find out more about our services and the sort of support we can offer, and helps us ensure we are the most appropriate service to be working with you.

-During the assessment we stay focused about how things are for you currently, there is no need, or expectation, for you to talk in any detail about what has happened to you.
-We appreciate how anxiety provoking it can be to attend one of our offices for the first time, and our aim is to make this experience as comfortable and safe for you as we possibly can.
+During the assessment we focus on how things are for you currently.
+There is no need, or expectation, for you to talk in any detail about what has happened to you.
+We appreciate how anxiety provoking a meeting like this can be, and our aim is always to make this experience as comfortable and safe for you as we possibly can.

-Our rooms are comfortable and thoughtfully designed to create a warm and safe space to explore your thoughts and feelings.
+If you choose in-person support, our rooms are comfortable and thoughtfully designed to create a warm and safe space to explore your thoughts and feelings.